andrei-stoica26/henna/README.md

 ```
 ## Functions implemented so far

+`networkPlot`: Plot a graph using different colors for nodes that are part of
+different connected components.

 `radialPlot`: Plot integer-valued points over concentric circles, with points
 located more centrally representing higher values.